Catalog Code Format

 Colorado Plateau Museum of Arthropod Biodiversity has two legacy formats.
 Catalog numbers that start with “cole” followed by numbers, and catalog numbers that have “WC” referring to Walnut Creek (e.g., NAU WC 514).
 Specimens with “cole” were general collection Coleoptera specimens cataloged during early 2000’s as part of the BecBase project.
 We have stopped using those formats as of 2011.

 The only other catalog code used in CPMAB is when a specimen is from a national park or monument and the National Park Service has provided us with a set of catalog numbers and accession number(s).
 These should all have the four-letter acronym assigned to each unit at the beginning of the catalog string.

 Image file names will be an extension of the specimen catalog code.
 Because of this, if you wish to batch upload images to SCAN, the image filenames must contain the catalog number of the specimen in question.
 The file name for the image will consist of the catalog number (i.e. institutional UID) followed by an underscore plus a letter or number.
 For CPMAB images we will use the format NAUF5F0000101_X# (where X= d(dorsal) etc. and #=a number).
 The only constraint for a suffix extension is the length, the longer the image suffix the more likely it is to break a process like file copying.
 You can use whatever characters associated with the additional image information but it should follow an underscore as a suffix of the specimen catalog number.
 The CPMAB will apply the image file name on the image.

-Figure 1.
-Description of the components that comprise the NAU specimen catalog format used by the Colorado Plateau Museum of Arthropod Biodiversity.
-The official code registered on The Global Registry of Biodiversity Repositories (GRBio) is NAUF (Institutional Code) and CPMAB (Collection Code).
+Northern Arizona University and the Colorado Plateau Museum of Arthropod Biodiversity is registered on The Global Registry of Biodiversity Repositories (GRBio) as NAUF (Institutional Code) and CPMAB (Collection Code).